-When undertaking a kitchen renovation, it can be hard to source lots of ideas for your new space.
+it can be hard to source lots of kitchen design ideas for your new space.
 Whether you are planning a traditional, modern, classic or contemporary theme in your small, medium or large space, you’ll want to look at a range of design ideas before you visit with your designer.

 If you entertain on a regular basis, you’ll need to think carefully about how your use of the kitchen changes from day-to-day and how you can incorporate items that might not be used every day.
 This kitchen features a great use of space with the beverage centres installed on the outside of the island making them accessible during busy times without the need to move into the working area of the kitchen.